 Clearly, that article hit a nerve.

-After the fog cleared I realized there were two opposing schools of thought surrounding poverty that were driving the controversy and responsible for it going viral.
+After the fog cleared I realized there were two opposing schools of thought surrounding poverty that was driving the controversy and responsible for it going viral.

 These two schools of thought are as follows: